Daily Encounters with Revolutionary Technologies You Might Not Notice

 3D Printing

 a man wearing suit and tie touching the logo of "3D print.
-Photo Credit
+Photo Credit: Dreamstime @Anonymous

 Dreamstime